Report network abuse

 What is it?

-The Abuse Contact Database (DB) is a database service for people who want to report network abuse directly to network owners, without getting lost in the RIR WHOIS databases or get rate-limited by WHOIS servers.
+The Abuse Contact Database (DB) is a database service for people who want to report network abuse directly to network owners, without getting lost in the RIR WHOIS databases or getting rate-limited by WHOIS servers.

 The database service allows you to look up abuse contact email addresses for the IP address that you saw the abusive content or behavior originate from.